Cognitive Distortions…the noonday devil

 The partner, however, isn’t perturbed by a few articles of clothing laying around and a few dishes in the sink.

 Perhaps they have no issues with cleaning it, but feel they should be able to clean themselves up and settle in prior to tidying up the abode.

 But the cleaner partner wants no part of it.

 They boil in their anger, flabbergasted that someone could be so careless, insensitive, and selfish.

 That is the fallacy of fairness in a nutshell.

-The more hygenic of the two is imposing their standard of cleanliness on their partner, which is arbitrary and self-serving.
-The less hygenic could easily do the same, but usually the fallacy is identified as an emphasis on what the other “must” do.
+The more hygienic of the two is imposing their standard of cleanliness on their partner, which is arbitrary and self-serving.
+The less hygienic could easily do the same, but usually the fallacy is identified as an emphasis on what the other “must” do.

 Most of us understand this concept pretty well by grade school.
 Blame is tossed about like a hot potato.

 This particular variety isn’t purely pointing the finger and saying “Johnny did it!”